Othernet-Project/outernet-linux-lband/docs/source/intro.rst

     eco-system, which is predominantly open-source, the demodulator and decoder are closed-source freeware.

+The relevant license files are installed in ``/usr/local/share/outernet`` folder by the installer.

 The software involved in this set-up is meant to be used as long-running background processes (a.k.a. daemons).
 Some of the programs already provide features that let them run as proper well-behaved daemons, while others do not.